flutter/website/src/docs/get-started/install/chromeos.md

 #### Flutter Chrome OS Lint Analysis

-The Flutter team has added Chrome OS specific Lint Analysis checks that are available to make sure that the app that your building is going to work well on Chrome OS.
+The Flutter team is adding Chrome OS specific Lint Analysis checks that are available to make sure that the app that your building is going to work well on Chrome OS.
 It looks for things like required hardware in your Android Manifest that aren’t available on Chrome OS devices, permissions that will imply requests for unsupported hardware, as well as other properties or code that would bring a lesser experience on these devices.

-To activate these, you have to create a new/update your analysis_options.yaml file to include these options:
+To activate these, you will create a new/update your analysis_options.yaml file to include these options:

 ```yaml